AdnanOlarmmi/Leaderboard/README.md

 This is a scoreboard showing the names and current scores of leading competitors.
 It is also organized by score, with the highest score at the top.

-> Learning objectives

-- I Used semantic HTML tags.
-- I Applied best practices in HTML code.
-- Used CSS selectors correctly.
-- Used CSS box model.
-- Used Flexbox to place elements on the page.
-- Demonstrated ability to create UIs adaptable to different screen sizes using media queries.
-- Used GitHub Pages to deploy web pages.
-- Applied JavaScript best practices and language style guides in code.
-- Used JavaScript to manipulate DOM elements.
-- Used JavaScript events.
-- Used objects to store and access data.
-- Communicated technical concepts to other technical people.
-- Send and receive data from an API.
-- Use API documentation.
-- Identify if an API is RESTful or not.
-- Understand how to use medium-fidelity wireframes to create a UI.

 - Here is the preview
 > |     | Mobile version                      | Desktop version                      |     |
 > | --- | ----------------------------------- | ------------------------------------ | --- |